 I am still working on all of the nuances in my creative process, such that I essentially know the difference between a lyric and a verse… which part is the intro chord or solo that needs to grab the viewer, what are choruses and refrains, and how long or short to make each of them.
 It's definitely a lot more difficult than I thought, although I must say I am fortunate that I don't dwell too much on it because I know I would then stifle my creativity.

-I feel like each time I pick up a brush or a bottle I'm about to have is solo jam session.
+I feel like each time I pick up a brush or a bottle I'm about to have a solo jam session.
 Again, my ability to paint, the result of Acquired Savant Syndrome that I received after the serious bonk on my head when I broke my neck, has given me true value and purpose in my life, and I really do wake up every morning wondering what visual song I'm going to develop.

 The one thing I do my best to stay away from is looking like anything else.
 So many people have the same styles, and while all paintings look different, I seldom see anything unique these days.
 But that is a topic for another day.